revdotcom/reverb-self-hosted/onprem-api/README.md

 # Workers
 $ docker run -e AccessToken=<YOUR_REV_AI_ACCESS_TOKEN> -e RedisConfig__Endpoints=<YOUR_REDIS_ENDPOINT> -e RedisConfig__KeyPrefix=<YOUR_KEY_PREFIX> -e  RedisConfig__Database=<YOUR_REDIS_DATABASE> -e InboundQueueName=revspeech-submission revdotcom/revai:workers-<TAG_VERSION>
 ```

+## Starting From Docker Compose

+See the instructions in the [docker-compose](/onprem-api/local-environment/docker-compose) README.

 ## Container User
 For the sake of security, the containers by default run under non-root users predefined by the image.
 For certain operating systems, non-root users by default are not able to bind port 80 for `localhost`, which the application requires by default.